 Where healthy eating comes in …

-When Macauley works with patients to make changes in the way they eat, she favors one approach above all others: the Mediterranean diet.
+When Novant Health dieticians works with patients to make changes in the way they eat, there's an approach many of them favor: the Mediterranean diet.
 This ancient eating pattern is based on cuisines common to countries surrounding the Mediterranean Sea.
 It includes:

 • Beans, legumes (like lentils, peas and peanuts), whole grains and potatoes.